twallema/pySODM/docs/start_to_collaborate.md

 Using pySODM for a research project and writing a paper?
 Consider citing it:

-Tijs W. Alleman and Jan.
+Tijs W. Alleman, Christian Stevens and Jan.
 M. Baetens.
-(2022). pySODM: Simulating and Optimising Dynamical Models in Python 3.
-Github.
-URL: https://github.com/twallema/pySODM
+(2023). pySODM: Simulating and Optimising Dynamical Models in Python 3. arXiv preprint.
+DOI: https://doi.org/10.48550/arXiv.2301.10664

 ### Ask a question